Geoff Barrow: Side-projects, producing and collaborations

 At the dawn of the '90s, Barrow was making a name for himself as a remixer, working with such artists as Primal Scream, Paul Weller, Gabrielle and Depeche Mode.
 He produced a track for Tricky and wrote songs for Neneh Cherry, both of whom were based in Bristol and also worked with Massive Attack.
 He has remixed songs for both Gravediggaz and the Pharcyde.
 In 2005, Barrow and Portishead collaborator Adrian Utley produced the Coral's third album, The Invisible Invasion.
 In 2009, Barrow produced the Horrors' second album Primary Colours with Craig Silvey.
 He mixed the self-titled debut album by Billy Nomates, as well as her EP Emergency Telephone.

 In 2009 he formed Beak with Billy Fuller (Fuzz Against Junk) and Matt Williams (Team Brick).
 Their self-titled album was released in 2009.
 In 2010 the group performed as the backing band for Anika's self-titled debut album.
 Barrow had met Anika, a political journalist, and proposed recording material together.
 The album was produced over twelve days, using one room, no overdubs or repair, and only edits to create arrangements.
 The album's lead single, "Yang Yang", was released on 17 November 2009 through Invada and Stones Throw Records in the USA and Japan.

 In early 2012, Barrow's new hip hop project Quakers was announced to be releasing an album on Stones Throw.
 He also formed the musical project Drokk with TV composer Ben Salisbury and released the album Drokk: Music inspired by Mega-City One, with songs inspired by the comic book character Judge Dredd.
 On 2 July Barrow, Billy Fuller and Matt Williams released their second Beak album through Invada.
 On 20 September 2018 the band, with Will Young replacing Williams, released their third album on Invada.

 Film work

-Barrow was the music supervisor for the Banksy film Exit Through the Gift Shop, which premièred at the Sundance Film Festival on 24 January 2010, and was released in April 2010.
+Barrow was the music supervisor for the Banksy film Exit Through the Gift Shop, which premiered at the Sundance Film Festival on 24 January 2010, and was released in April 2010.

-In 2013, Barrow collaborated again with Ben Salisbury on the score for the Alex Garland film Ex Machina.
-The pair also worked together on a 2018 film Annihilation, 2020 miniseries Devs and 2022 film Men.
+In 2013, Barrow collaborated again with Ben Salisbury on the score for the film Ex Machina by Alex Garland, for whom the pair subsequently provided soundtracks for his 2018 film Annihilation, the 2020 miniseries Devs, the 2022 film Men, and in 2024 for Civil War.
 The duo also collaborated on the scores for the Black Mirror episode "Men Against Fire" and the Netflix series Archive 81.
 Barrow, Salisbury and Simon Ashdown produced the score for the Prime Video series Hanna.

 Beak performed the soundtrack for Tom Geens' 2015 film Couple in a Hole, drawing largely on the band's earlier material.
 In 2016, Barrow scored the Ben Wheatley film Free Fire.